Optimization#

 If condition \(\Vert \nabla\mathcal L(\boldsymbol w) \Vert > \varepsilon\) holds for too long, the loop in step 3 terminates after some number iterations max_iter.

-Application of gradient descent algorithm to linear regression is described here
+Application of gradient descent algorithm to linear regression is described here.

 Newton’s method#